victoriawermelinger/victoriawermelinger/README.md

 -  **Fun fact:** I have a degree in Business Administration and a technical degree in Logistics, and I also worked as a real estate broker.

 - ## Conquistas Relacionadas
-- Conquista no Microsoft Learn: [Acesse aqui](https://learn.microsoft.com/api/achievements/share/pt-br/VICTORIAWERMELINGER-8520/J9GEVWST?sharingId=187B2FC72947EA40)
+- Conquista no Microsoft Learn: https://learn.microsoft.com/api/achievements/share/pt-br/VICTORIAWERMELINGER-8520/J9GEVWST?sharingId=187B2FC72947EA40